PallaviMeshram/ai-assistant/readme.md

 - Search anything from wikipedia
 - Open Youtube in the browser
-- Play Music
+- Search on anything on google
-- Send Email
+- Tells Time
+- Open Code Editor

 ## Authors